Ninouchkaia/portfolio/CV/04_Postdoc_INSERM/07_BarcodesDrugScreening/README.md

 ---

 ## Pipeline
-For more details on the computational pipeline and its procedure, see [here](
+For more details on the computational pipeline and its procedure, see [here](README_DETAILS.md).